Sliding Glass Dog DoorsClick to View FAQs

 When measuring for the proper rise, take a look at the image.
 You want the top of the pet door at least 1" above the tallest point of the back, in other words the top of the flap should be C+1".
 Take a look at our measure your pet page for more info!

-Q - Will bugs be able to come through the doorway, between the panel and sliding screen door?
+Q: Will bugs be able to come through the doorway, between the sliding glass door doggie door and sliding screen door?

 The best solution to this problem is the Bug Warden which was specifically designed by a Southern California engineer.
-These can be purchased individually and are sometimes available at a discount with the purchase of selected patio pet doors.
+These can be purchased individually and are sometimes available at a discount with the purchase of selected sliding glass pet doors.